 All foods consumed during phase 2 ust be pureed in a blender and thinned so they can fit through a straw.
 Patients should NOT use straws however to prevent gas and air from getting into the healing stomach.
 The protein goal at this point in post-op is 60 to 90 grams daily.
-Some examples of foods consumed now are:

 - Unsweetened coconut, almond, or Lactaid free milk; some people become lactose intolerant after surgery

 - Unsweetened applesauce

 - Blended Greek yogurt (no fruit chunks); choose one that has more protein than sugar

 - Cooked cereal with lactose-free milk (Cream of Wheat, grits, or oatmeal)